I think it's possible to identify what to do with your life. There's a super quick test for it.

 Here's the dialogue that played out in my head:

 One benefit of startups is that they can make a lot of Money.
 But, making a lot of Money is low on my values ranking.
-It used to be a lot higher, but this exercise is about being authentic to your present self.
+It used to be a lot higher when I was younger and lacked true direction, but this exercise is about being authentic to your present self.

 The remaining two startup checkmarks were Adventure and Exercising Talents.
 Adventure is near the bottom of my list, so that leaves Exercising Talents.
 I rank that highly because it's pleasurable to be a craftsperson who's good at what they do.
 The talents I'd be exercising at a startup include ideating products, keeping team members motivated, and acquiring customers.

 Now let's turn to assessing writing.
 It entails exercising different talents: researching, critical thinking, teaching, and marketing.
 Truthfully, those are more empowering and fascinating to me.

 So let's keep going.
 What other values does writing fulfill for me?
 Well, it builds an audience, which helps to achieve Fame and Human Connection through all the people I'm having an impact on.
 And here's the thing: Human Connection is at the top of my list.

 So writing is looking pretty good now.
 It empowers me to exercise the skills I care most about and it takes a direct path to my highest-ranked values.

 I slept on this realization for a day.

 When I woke up, however, I still had a hard time shaking the following feeling: Okay, but why do I still feel the overwhelming need to start a startup?
 I can't just drop that enthusiasm overnight.

 It's not as if this exercise suddenly extinguished my passion for starting a startup.
 It simply suggested I should prioritize writing—if I could only choose one pursuit.